BMW Brake Light Switch Replacement Guide

 You will need to scan your BMW for codes if you still get an error message or your brake lights don’t work.

-Most generic OBD2 scanners will not be able to read fault codes from the BMW brake system, but you can use a multi-system scanner such as Foxwell NT510 for BMW or YOUCANIC Full System Scanner.
+Most generic OBD2 scanners cannot read fault codes from the BMW brake system, but you can use a multi-system scanner such as the YOUCANIC Full System Scanner that can read fault codes on every control module of your BMW.

 If your BMW brake lights don’t work, or you get Brake Light Circuit Failure warning, brake lights are always on; the shifter won’t move out of the park chances are that you have a bad brake light switch.